zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-chef-server/launch-chef-server-from-the-aws-marketplace/next/_index.md

-Next, you'll install and configure the Chef management console, a commonly-used Chef server feature.
+Next, you'll bootstrap a node to your Chef server and apply a basic cookbook.